FShaif/PAD-Portable-Attendance-Device/README.md

 ## Acknowledgments

+- Special Thanks to my team members in this project
 - This project utilizes the Adafruit Fingerprint Sensor library and other open-source libraries.
 - Thanks to Adafruit Industries for the fingerprint sensor and MIT for the license model.